spree/spree/guides/content/developer/customization/checkout.md

   redirect_to spree.checkout_registration_path
 end```

-The configuration of the guest checkout option is done via <%= link_to "Preferences", :preferences %>.
+The configuration of the guest checkout option is done via [Preferences](preferences).
 Spree will allow guest checkout by default.
 Use the `allow_guest_checkout` preference to change the default setting.

 ### Address Information